alexbain/alexbain.github.com/source/_posts/2014-01-06-receiving-sms-notifications-from-your-washer.markdown

 <img src="/images/posts/lundry/thumb_electric_imp.jpg" class="center" />

 For this project, I chose to work with the [Electric Imp](http://electricimp.com/product/) microcontroller.
 The Electric Imp is a microcontroller in the form factor of an SD card with a 32bit Cortex M3 processor.
-What I find most exciting about the Electric Imp is that it also includes an 802.11b/g/n chip, making it one of the smallest WiFi enabled microcontrollers I've found.
-I used the [April dev board](http://www.adafruit.com/products/1130), a breakout board from the Electric Imp team, that makes working with the Electric Imp very straightforward.
-You can see the dev board (green PCB) in the image underneath the "Hardware" section.
+What I find most interesting about the Electric Imp is that it also includes an 802.11b/g/n chip, making it one of the smallest WiFi enabled microcontrollers I've found.
+I also used the [April development board](http://www.adafruit.com/products/1130), a breakout board from the Electric Imp team, which breaks out the pins on the imp and provides a mini USB connection for power.
+You can see that development board, a green circuit board, in the image beneath the "Hardware" header.

 Configuring the Electric Imp with your WiFi credentials is done through a clever process called [BlinkUp](http://electricimp.com/product/blinkup/).
 The Imp itself contains a phototransistor, which enables you to program your WiFi credentials optically, via an app on your Android or iOS device.
 Once you install and configure the app, the display on your phone strobes in a pattern that the Imp recognizes, which programs the WiFi credentials into the Imp.
 The process only takes a few seconds, and it worked flawlessly for me the first time.